agiacalone/cecs-326-reading-processes_and_threads/README.md

 # CECS 326 Reading Assignment: Processes and Threads

 ### Assignment Description
-Answer the following questions from the chapter 2 reading from your text book.
+Answer the following questions from the Chapter 2 reading from your text book.
 Be complete with your answers.
 You may work on these questions with one or two other partners, but *all* students must submit the document individually in their own repositories along with each student's name documented with the submission.

 1. Assume that you are trying to download a large 2-GB file from the Internet.
 The file is available from a set of mirror servers, each of which can deliver a subset of the file’s bytes; assume that a given request specifies the starting and ending bytes of the file.
 Explain how you might use threads to improve the download time.